forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 - FROM clause for only one sObject type
 - SELECT clause to pick fields from the selected sObject
-- WHERE clause to filter your data ( ~somethign about simple not complex filters are supported~ )
+- WHERE clause to filter your data
 - ORDER BY clause with support for ASC, DESC, NULLS FIRST, and NULLS LAST
 - LIMIT clause

+**Beta Limitations:**

+- You can still run complex queries in SOQL Builder even if you see the Unsupported Syntax informational message.
+- WHERE clauses can be quite complex.
+SOQL Editor supports simple WHERE expressions.
+You can combine conditions using AND or OR, but not both.
+SOQL Editor supports only one level of nesting.

 ## Install the SOQL Builder Extension